MIT-TESSE/goseek-challenge/Instructions.md

 success_dist: int          # Distance from target to be considered found
 n_targets: List[int]       # Number of targets per scene
 episode_length: List[int]  # Episode lenght per scene
-launch_tesse: bool         # True to launch the simulator as subprocesses.
+launch_tesse: bool         # True to run the simulator as subprocesses.
 Otherwise, it must run externally
 random_seeds: List[int]    # Random seed for each episode to ensure repeatability
 ```